bibledit/old/lib/mbedtls/readme.txt

 * Copy the unpackaged source library/*.c to folder mbedtls in Bibledit.
 * Copy the unpacked source include/mbedtls/*.h to folder mbedtls in Bibledit.
 * Put all mbedtls/*.c in Bibledit into Makefile.am in Bibledit.

+Example code of SSL/TLS handshake, server, client, and so on, is in the source code of mbed TLS.